Argentine Tango’s history – Introduction

 They had a strong morality of independence and, if needed, faced the arbitrary police.
 These “gauchos” had an essential participation in the battles for emancipation against the Spanish Kingdom.
 They symbolized the ideals of autonomy, courage, and justice without arbitrariness.

-His new neighbors started to admire him and often came to him looking for protection or advice.
+His new neighbors admired him and often approached him, looking for protection or advice.
 The young men of these poor suburbs began to imitate the attitudes of the compadres and soon got themselves the name “compadritos.”

 Although the gaucho, transformed in compadre, brought the “milonga” to the slums, he did not dance.
 His inheritors, the compadritos, did dance.

-They took the choreographies of other dances from other places and danced in the port of Buenos Aires and Montevideo, such as polka, mazurka, waltz, and habanera, and danced with them to the music of the milongas.
+They took the choreographies of other dances from other places.
+They danced in the port of Buenos Aires and Montevideo, such as polka, mazurka, waltz, and habanera, and danced with them to the music of the milongas.
 Furthermore, they incorporated elements from the black people’s dances, from their “tangos”, most of the time with racist sarcasm.